teddymacharia354-code/aws-automation-terraform-boto3-projects-/01-ec2-infrastructure-automation/README.md

 terraform init
 ```

-**What does `terraform init` do?** Terraform downloads the providers required by the project.
+when you run terraform init, Terraform downloads the providers required by the project.
 In this project, that means the AWS provider.
 You should see a successful initialization message.

 ## Step 13: Format the Terraform code